-CAPE is committed to safeguarding the personal information entrusted to us by our members and donors.
-We manage your personal information in accordance with the privacy laws in Canada, Canada’s Anti-Spam Legislation which came into effect July 1, 2014, and other applicable laws.
+CAPE is committed to safeguarding the personal information entrusted to us by our members, donors, and supporters.
+We manage your personal information in accordance with the privacy laws in Canada, Canada’s Anti-Spam Legislation, and other applicable laws.
 This policy outlines the principles and practices we follow in protecting your personal information.

-This policy applies to CAPE, the Canadian Health and Environment Education and Research (CHEER) foundation, and any person providing services on our behalf.
+This policy applies to CAPE and any person providing services on our behalf.
 A copy of this policy is provided to any member or donor on request.

 What is personal information?